ayzeta/server-status-monitor/README.md

 ## Where to host it

-This is a **server** dashboard, not a website — but on cPanel a PHP page must still be served from an account's docroot, and (because of CageFS) the root collector must drop its feed into that account's home.
+This is a **server** dashboard, not a website — but on cPanel a PHP page must still be served from an account's docroot, and (because the web PHP is jailed/unprivileged) the root collector must drop its feed into that account's home.
 So point it at a **dedicated account or subdomain** (e.g. `status.example.com` or a small `monitor` cPanel user) rather than your live site — the installer asks which account to use.
 That keeps your main site's home clean and the panel isolated.